 Nothing is worse when exploring a city than finding yourself handing over money every time you want to see the sights.
 So what’s the best way to avoid the expensive tourist traps and city tours that cost you an arm and a leg?
 Do as the locals do.
-Here are 13 tips from a Sydneysider who’s been living in Sydney for 30 years.
+Whether you live in the city or you're just visiting, here are 13 tips from a Sydneysider who’s been living in Sydney for 30 years.

 1. Get an Opal Card